yerrysherry/freebsd-I-dont-know/README.md

 open FreeBsd.pdf

+# Version v0.2

+03/08/2021

+This is a cleanup version.
+Check typos and sentences.

 # Version v0.0.1

 There are still a lot of mistakes (language errors).
 But I think it is usable.